jacmantooth/Mean-First-Passage-Times-for-Transport-Equations/README.md

 ## Physics-Informed Neural Networks (PINNs)

-This repository also includes the implementation of Physics-Informed Neural Networks (PINNs) for solving transport equations.
-The PINN model demonstrates high accuracy in predicting MFPT solutions.
+This repository includes the implementation of Physics-Informed Neural Networks (PINNs) for solving transport equations.
+The PINN model achieves high accuracy in predicting Mean First Passage Time (MFPT) solutions, providing a data-driven alternative to traditional numerical methods.

-Where our solution for the MFPT PDE is:
+Using the Finite Element Method (FEM), we solved the MFPT partial differential equation (PDE).
+Below are visualizations of the FEM solution in a circular domain:
 <div style="text-align: center;">
     <img src="Circledomain/Exist_from_both/Figs/FEMMFPT0.png"
          alt="Circular Domain Example"